Daily Flight Stories

 Published on December 19, 2012

 In 1917, Arthur “Pappy” Chalk began a small charter airline called the Red Arrow Flying Service in Florida.
-Shortly afterwards, when the US entered World War I, he suspended its operations so he could join the US Army to fly.
-After returning from the war, in February 1919, he restarted his fledgling airline, renaming it to Chalk’s Flying Service.
+Shortly afterwards when the US entered World War I, he suspended the airline’s operations and joined the US Army to fly.
+After returning from the war, in February 1919 he restarted his airline, renaming it, Chalk’s Flying Service.
 The first tickets were sold on the beach by Pappy Chalk himself from a chair in the sand under a simple beach umbrella.
-From this small “office”, a truly unique airline emerged, one that offered the glamor of yesteryear with flying boat service that plied the islands of the Caribbean.
+From these humble beginnings, a truly unique airline emerged, one that offered the glamor of yesteryear with flying boat service that plied the islands of the Caribbean.
 Despite its small size, over time Chalk’s became a living legend in airline history.

-Over the ninety years that followed those first flights, Pappy Chalk’s airline only suspended service for three years during World War II (on orders from the Federal Government), two days during Hurricane Andrew in 1992 and for a short while after 9/11, when all airlines in the USA were grounded.
-In act, the world’s oldest airline finally ceased operations in 2007 only after a string of bad luck, problems with its aging fleet of seaplanes, maintenance issues and slackened demand for its primary island destinations of the Bahamas, created financial pressure for the airline.
-Over the years, the airline had many ups and downs — but it carved out a name for itself in aviation history.
+Over the ninety years that followed, Pappy Chalk’s airline only suspended service for three years during World War II, by order of the Federal Government, as well as for two days during Hurricane Andrew in 1992, and for a short while after 9/11, when all airlines in the USA were grounded.
+The world’s oldest airline finally ceased operations in 2007 only after a string of bad luck.
+Problems with its aging fleet of seaplanes, maintenance issues, and slackened demand for its primary island destinations of the Bahamas, created financial pressure for the airline.
+Over the years, the airline had survived through many ups and downs and had carved out a name for itself in aviation history.

 The Challenges of Seaplane Operations

-For many years, Chalks operated from a small island offshore from Miami, Florida, located in the heart of Biscayne Bay and called Watson Island.
-The airline’s fleet of aircraft were almost entirely seaplane-based.
-This tradition began during the pre-WWII era when few runways were available for airline use.
+For many years, Chalk’s operated from Watson Island, a small island in the heart of Miami’s Biscayne Bay.
+The airline’s fleet were almost entirely seaplanes.
+Prior to WWII, few runways were available for airline use.
 As a result, many airlines operated seaplanes (flying boats) to serve routes of cities along the oceans and waterways of the world.
-In that era, most airlines relied on seaplanes to serve their passengers.

-While Pan American expanded from Miami and extended northward up the US east coast and down south to Cuba and beyond to Latin America, Chalks remained a small airline, never a threat for the large dreams of the big “airline barons”.
-It never enjoyed the extensive financing that the likes of Juan Trippe.
-Further, seaplane operations were always more maintenance extensive than land-based planes — the wear and tear from landing on the rough waves and the salt water damage and corrosion was a constant challenge for the airline’s fleet.
+While Pan American expanded from Miami and extended northward up the US east coast and down south to Cuba and beyond to Latin America, Chalk’s remained a small airline.
+It was never a threat to the large dreams of the big “airline barons”.
+It never enjoyed the extensive financing that the likes of Juan Trippe could command.

-Chalks found itself frequently operating with small profit margins.
+Chalk’s found itself year after year operating with small profit margins.
 Even from early on, it had to find creative ways to supplement its income.
-For example, during the years of prohibition in the USA, Chalks quietly become the premiere smuggling operation for illegal alcohol imports from the Bahamas to Miami.
-Even if the authorities found out about it, it seemed that Chalks was able to continue flying — at considerable profits, even if under the table.
+During the years of Prohibition, Chalk’s was the premiere smuggling operation for illegal alcohol imports, flying booze from the Bahamas to Miami.
+Even if the authorities found out about it, it seemed that Chalk’s was able to continue flying.
+It earned considerable profits from alcohol flights, even if under the table.

 By 1966, Pappy Chalks sold the airline, though he stayed on in management until 1975 before finally retiring.
-After that, his vision and guiding hand was sorely missed.
-The airline went through a series of new owners, each with their own parochial purposes in mind — resorts purchased in and wanted to use the airline to serve their vacation customers only, for instance.
-As a result, the airline’s popularity alternately improved and waned — in 1982, for instance, the airline flew 50,000 passengers.
+After that, his vision and guiding hand were sorely missed.
+The airline went through a series of new owners, each with their own parochial purposes in mind.
+At one point, resorts bought in and sought to dedicate the airline to flying only their own vacation customers.
+As a result, the airline’s popularity alternately improved and waned.
+In 1982, for instance, the airline flew a record 50,000 passengers.
 Even so, the good times didn’t last.
-Going through a bankruptcy and a series of owners, the airline was still able to steadily modernize and upgrade its fleet of seaplanes.
-Ultimately, the airline had optimized to around a dozen Grumman Mallard seaplanes that had been modified so that they were powered by reliable and fuel-efficient PT6 jet turboprop engines.
+A bankruptcy followed and a series of new owners changed the airline repeatedly.
+Still, Chalk’s was able to modernize and upgrade its fleet of seaplanes.
+Ultimately, the airline owned and operated around a dozen Grumman Mallard seaplanes that had been modified so that they were powered by reliable and fuel-efficient PT6 jet turboprop engines.

 Disaster and Crisis

-In the end, the seaplanes that created the demand for tickets also proved to be the greatest challenge facing the airline.
-As operations neared 90 years of flying, the ever more challenging and non-competitive cost structures associated with seaplane operations dragged the airline down further and further.
+In the end, the seaplanes that created the demand for tickets also proved to be the greatest challenge for Chalk’s.
+As the airline neared 90 years of age, the ever more challenging and non-competitive cost structures associated with seaplane operations dragged it into the red.

-Other airlines made the transition to land-planes in the late 1940s and aircraft manufacturing followed suit.
-Naturally, the US seaplane aviation production industry stagnated and then died — there were simply not enough airline customers to support that segment of commercial aviation.
-Chalks was left operating a fleet of aging seaplanes, even if their engines had been upgraded for improved fuel efficiency and maintenance.
+When virtually all other airlines had made the transition to land-planes in the late 1940s, aircraft manufacturing had naturally followed suit.
+The US seaplane production had stagnated and all but died.
+Put simply, there were simply not enough airline customers to support that segment of commercial aviation design.
+Chalk’s was left operating a fleet of aging seaplanes, even if their engines had been upgraded for improved fuel efficiency and maintenance.
 Metal fatigue was an increasing concern.

-With the continuous wear and tear of such operations, the airline had its first serious accident in 1994, when a seaplane sprung a hull leak and sank at Key West, killing the captain and copilot.
-There were no passengers on board at the time, but the accident highlighted the difficult maintenance challenges that airline faced.
+With the continuous wear and tear of such operations, the airline had its first serious accident in 1994.
+One of its seaplanes sprung a hull leak and sank at Key West, killing the captain and copilot.
+There were no passengers on board at the time, thankfully.
+Nonetheless, the accident highlighted the difficult maintenance challenges that airline faced.

 Then on December 19, 2005 — today in aviation history — the airline suffered its worst accident.
-It would spell the end of the world’s oldest, continuously operating airline.
-That day, one of the Grumman Mallards suffered a catastrophic inflight failure from the metal fatigue of countless water landings over the year.
+The accident spelled the end for the world’s oldest, continuously operating airline.
+One of the airline’s Grumman Mallards suffered a catastrophic inflight failure from the metal fatigue of countless water landings over the year.
 The wing separated from the plane during a routine flight from Ft.
 Lauderdale to Bimini after an unscheduled stop at Watson Island.
-Shortly after take off to resume the flight to Bimini, the aircraft crashed into Biscayne Bay with the loss of 18 passengers and both pilots were killed.
+Shortly after take off from Bimini, the aircraft crashed into Biscayne Bay.
+All 18 passengers and both pilots were killed.

-Over the following two years, the airline worked with the FAA to correct the metal fatigue and maintenance issues.
+Over the following two years, the airline worked with the FAA to correct the metal fatigue and maintenance issues it faced.
 For eleven months, it ceased operations.
 Finally, it was able to restart operations in late 2006.
-However, with the final publication of the NTSB recommendations and final FAA reports pertaining to the causes of the 2005 accident, despite having complied with the FAA’s demands regarding metal fatigue, the FAA revoked the airline’s operating certificate was revoked in 2007.
+However, with the final publication of the NTSB recommendations and final FAA reports pertaining to the causes of the 2005 accident, despite having complied with the FAA’s demands regarding metal fatigue, the FAA revoked the airline’s operating certificate in 2007.
 Shortly afterward, the airline went into bankruptcy and liquidation.

-Today, we can look back and remember Chalks as an airline that preserved the romantic aspects of passenger air travel long after the industry had gone through the jet age revolution, deregulation, cutthroat competition from low cost carriers and a host of other major transitions were the major stories of airline history, yet Chalk’s flew above it all somehow, and weathered the turbulence of change to fly on as the last of the old style seaplane airlines.
-In the end, flying on a Chalk’s seaplane was a bit like flying the Concorde, one of those things that remained a “must do” flight for aviation enthusiasts worldwide, a way to enjoy history and flying at the same time — and to recall the “good old days”.
+Today, we can look back and remember Chalk’s as an airline that preserved the romance of passenger seaplane travel long after the rest of the industry had experienced the jet age revolution.
+Deregulation, cutthroat competition from low cost carriers, and a host of other major transitions were the major stories of airline history, yet Chalk’s flew above it all somehow.
+The little seaplane airline somehow weathered the turbulence and flew on as the last of the old style seaplane airlines.
+In the end, flying on a Chalk’s seaplane was a bit like flying on the Concorde.
+It was one of those things that was a “must do” flight for aviation enthusiasts worldwide.
+It was a way to enjoy history and flying at the same time — and to recall the “good old days”.

 To dramatize the difficulties of operating a seaplane airline, one need only look at the specifications and flying hours on the Grumman Mallard that crashed in 2005.
 The aircraft was certified back in 1944.
 The design was 61 years old at the time of the crash.
-The Mallard was an aging design with many flaws that reflected the 1940s aviation manufacturing industry.
+The Mallard was an aging design with many flaws; it reflected the design knowledge of the 1940s.
 The stresses on the plane, which was itself manufactured in 1947, were overwhelming.
-The metal fatigue problems that afflicted most of the fleet were largely undetectable in the normal maintenance process.
-Stress cracks were misunderstood and wing rib damage was covered in built up layers of sealant within the wing structure.
-The plane that crashed had a total of 31,226 flight hours on it since new and had flown 39,743 cycles (the airline term for each take-off, flight and landing).
+The metal fatigue problems that afflicted most of the fleet were largely undetectable in normal maintenance.
+Stress cracks were hard to spot.
+Wing rib damage was obscured by built up layers of sealant that covered inside wing structure.
+The plane that crashed had a total of 31,226 flight hours.
+It had flown 39,743 cycles (the airline term for each take-off, flight and landing).
 Just how long could such a seaplane fly before something happened?
-It wasn’t a matter of if it would suffer a catastrophic failure from metal fatigue, but rather when.
+In retrospect, it wasn’t a matter of if it would suffer a catastrophic failure from metal fatigue, but rather when.

-Finally, while Chalks would have loved to upgrade its fleet to newer passenger certified seaplanes, in fact, it couldn’t.
-Put simply, there were no approved passenger certified, commercial seaplanes still being manufactured — anywhere in the world!
-In other words, the airline had no future, no matter what it did because at some point, its airframes would be retired and there would be no other way of continuing operations except with land-planes — a market that was already dominated by the major airlines and the low cost discount carriers.
+Finally, while Chalk’s would have loved to upgrade its fleet to newer passenger certified seaplanes, in fact, it couldn’t.
+There were no approved passenger certified, commercial seaplanes being manufactured — anywhere in the world.
+In other words, the airline had no future, no matter what it did.
+At some point, its Grumman Mallards would have been all retired anyway.
+For Chalk’s, there was no way to continue its operations with land-planes either.
+That market that was already dominated by the major airlines and the low cost discount carriers.
 Without the unique niche and nostalgia that the seaplanes brought, the airline was doomed.

-What other great seaplane airlines have existed in history and which were the greatest?
+What other great seaplane airlines have existed in history?
 Note that there are several good answers as the field had numerous excellent competitors for many, many years.